iDTechHub/SC2LE/README.md

 # SC2LE
-Work, notes, and code for the upcoming SC2 ML and AI conference.
+Work, notes, and code for the SC2 ML and AI conference.

 #### 1) Download Stuff